au-research/raido/doc/technical-debt.md

 I don't think we can :(

+## public API endpoints need CORS headers

+Mostly we're expecting non-browser calling contexts for the public API endpoints (i.e. curl clients, proper application integration on the backend).
+But do we want to add CORS headers in case people want to call from browser?
+Like I want to do for orcid?
+Do we really want to enable this?
+Our API will get abused like hell (just like I want to abuse the orcid API).

 # AWS / Infra

 AWS tech debt is documented in that repo, don't put it here.